eelispeltola/ubuntu-configuration/README.md

 source $HOME/.bashrc
 ```

-After adding these scripts to .bashrc, you might want to go through it and remove the duplicates that were already there for some  of the commands.
+After adding these scripts to `.bashrc`, you might want to go through it and remove the duplicates that were already there for some of the commands.

 ## Git configuration